symfony/symfony-docs/console/lazy_commands.rst

 but the :method:`Symfony\\Component\\Console\\Application::setCommandLoader`
 method accepts any
 :class:`Symfony\\Component\\Console\\CommandLoader\\CommandLoaderInterface`
-instance so you can easily create and use your own implementation.
+instance so you can use your own implementation.

 Built-in Command Loaders
 ------------------------